-All rewards, additional measures of control and incidents of positive handling are recorded and then overseen by the home's managers and the team manager.
+All rewards, additional measures of control and incidents of positive handling and make it right are recorded and then overseen by the home's managers and the team manager.
 Where possible parents are informed of any such occurrences and children are provided with the appropriate de-brief and support by the team.